Five Races Under One Union: History

 Despite the uprisings targeting a Manchu-dominated regime, Sun Yat-sen, Song Jiaoren and Huang Xing unanimously advocated racial integration, which was symbolized by the five-color flag.
 They promoted a view of the non-Han ethnicities as also being Chinese, despite their being a relatively small percentage of the population.
 However, while Sun Yat-sen advocated for racial integration, he believes that the five-color flag, despite claiming the five race as equal, arranges the color from top to bottom, suggesting hierarchy.

-The "five ethnic groups under one union" flag was no longer used after the Northern Expedition ended in 1928.
+The "five ethnic groups under one union" flag was no longer used after the Northern Expedition ended in 1928, which saw the Kuomintang-led Nationalist government overthrow the Beiyang government.

 A variation of this flag was adopted by Yuan Shikai's empire and the Japanese puppet state of Manchukuo.
-In Manchukuo, a similar slogan was used, but the five races it represented were the Yamato (red), Han (blue), Mongols (white), Koreans (black) and Manchus (yellow).
+In Manchukuo, a similar slogan was used, but the five races it represented were the Yamato (Japanese) (red), Han (blue), Mongols (white), Koreans (black) and Manchus (yellow).
 Some of its own variations also made the yellow more prominent, rather than display each color equally.

 During the Second Sino-Japanese War, the flag was used by several Japanese puppet governments, including the Provisional Government of the Republic of China in the northern part of the country and the Reformed Government of the Republic of China in Central China.

+The Japanese puppet states and autonomous regions in Inner Mongolia also used variants on the flag, this time with four colours: red for the Japanese, blue for the Mongols, yellow for the Han and white for the Hui; black was not used, as the region did not have significant Korean or Tibetan populations.